Biden makes last-minute push for agenda before heading overseas - 1330 & 95.5 WFIN

 It’s unclear if the president’s public pressure campaign did anything to sway progressives’ minds.

-Chair of the Congressional Progressive Caucus Pramila Jayapal, D-Wash., recapped the meeting to reporters and said the president made a “compelling case for both bills” but offered “nothing different than what I knew before” on the social spending framework the White House released.
+Chair of the Congressional Progressive Caucus Pramila Jayapal, D-Wash., recapped the meeting to reporters and said Biden made a “compelling case for both bills” but offered “nothing different than what I knew before” on the social spending framework the White House released.

 “He did not ask for a vote on the bill today,” she said, regarding the Senate-passed bipartisan infrastructure bill.
 “The speaker did.
 He did not.
 He said he wants votes on both bills and said what we do on these two bills is going to be determinative for how the world sees us.”